 We have some space in front of both Centers for pick-up and drop-off.
+Parents are also encouraged to use the boulevard as well.
+As it can get quite busy, we ask that families minimize the time to no more than 10 mins to allow other families to use the space.
 Families may not leave their cars parked throughout the day in these spaces.